FAQs About the Christian School Foundation and How It Operates

 Q#2 – Who does the Christian School Foundation Serve?

 A#2- We draw Christian schools and donors together to expand the influence of Christ in our culture.
 As part of this mission we serve two groups: Canadian Christian schools and donors.
-Currently we have nearly 70 member-schools from Ontario, Quebec and PEI and any Christian school that is a Canadian registered charity can join the Foundation, subject of course to fulfilling membership requirements.
+Currently we have nearly 75 member-schools from Ontario, Quebec, PEI and Alberta and any Christian school that is a Canadian registered charity can join the Foundation, subject to fulfilling membership requirements.

 Q#3 – How do you serve Christian schools?